U.S. prosecutors say won't charge Petraeus mistress in cyberstalking case

 Sources briefed on the investigation previously told Reuters the documents date from before August 2011, when Petraeus took up his post at the CIA and the two started their affair.
 None of the material comes from the CIA, the sources said.

-Broadwell had a security clearance that allowed her to handle sensitive documents but would still have to comply with strict rules that lay out how sensitive materials must be protected.
+Broadwell was an Army reserve officer involved in military intelligence and had a security clearance that allowed her to handle sensitive documents.
+However, she would still have to comply with strict rules that lay out how sensitive materials must be protected.

 Broadwell's security clearance has been suspended.
 It could be revoked and she could face harsher penalties if it is found that she mishandled classified data.

-(Additional reporting by David Ingram and Mark Hose ball in Washington; Editing by Doina Chiacu and Mohammad Zargham)
+(Reporting by Jane Sutton in Miami and David Ingraham in Washington; Editing by Doina Chiacu and Mohammad Zargham)

 DUBAI Iranian President Hassan Rouhani will visit Oman and Kuwait on Wednesday, state media reported, in his first visit to the Gulf Arab states since taking power in 2013.